xyzluo/aws_dev/README.md

-# AWS Full-Stack Development Environment
+# AWS Development Environment

-This project sets up a secure and consistent AWS full-stack development environment using Docker Compose.
+This project sets up a secure and consistent AWS development environment using Docker Compose.

 ## Setup